 Buying Quality Over Quantity

 Luckily, there are tons of things that you can do to help reduce your fashion footprint.
 And, this first starts with shopping for quality over quantity.
 Now, you might be one of those individuals that follow trends and changes, but this is going to be something that you’ll have to learn to change.
 Just because you don’t buy the latest fashions and trends doesn’t mean that you can’t be trendy.

-If you purchase high-quality clothing that will last longer than most , you’ll do the environment a lot of justice.
+If you purchase high-quality clothing that will last longer than most traditional pieces, you’ll do the environment a lot of justice.
 If you shop for these clothing items in a classic style, you’ll be able to pair them with different pieces to match today’s most popular trends.
 This eliminates the need to buy more clothes as well as the throwing out of those clothes that the new ones replace.
 Be willing to pay a little extra for higher quality pieces that’ll go further.

 You need to be a member of Mom Bloggers Club to add comments!